saareliad/FTPipe/pipe/misc/test_mpi/README.md

 ```
 testing for ninja4 and ninja2 (in this order)

-TODO: paly with init to make it work (did not work OOTB)
+TODO: play with init to make it work (did not work OOTB)